till2/till2.github.io/_posts/2022-12-13-actorcritic.md

-### What i learned from writing this post
+### Final remark: Clean formalism

-Reinforcement learning formalism can get really messy and unpleasent to look at, so it can sometimes get hard to absorb the important pieces of information.
+Reinforcement learning formalism sometimes gets really messy and unpleasent to look at, to the point where it can be hard to absorb the important pieces of information.
 For this reason it is usually better to _omit some formalism and instead write clean looking formulas_ for the sake of readability, if the context of writing allows it (i.e. you are not writing a scientific paper).
 A piece that you can usually leave out if it is clear what we are referring to is $\theta$ in the subscript.